GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 ## Task 5: Test the Bot from the Emulator

-1. Run the app from a console (`node app.js`) and open the emulator.
+1. Run the app from a console (`nodemon app.js`) and open the emulator.
 Type the bot URL as usual (`http://localhost:3978/api/messages`).

 1. Type _hi_.
 Notice how the _Help_ intent is recognized and executed.